abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 If someone from planet E_100 want to send information to Earth it will take at least 100 light years in the normal settings.
 But if the state of the $X_1$ depends on the measurement of the state of the $X_2$, then some one from the Earth can continuously measure the $X_1$.
 If the person from the Planet E_100 measures the $X_2$, then at that moment the person in the earth will measure different value for $X_1$.
 This will allow us to send a signal to the earth faster than light.
 As of now it is not possible based on our understanding about the physics.
 In this case the above equation describes the probability outcome of the first system by distributing that value to all the possible outcomes of the second system.

 >***Note:*** Here we have discussed about measuring the same bit continuously.
 The repetitive measurements itself won't be possible for the quantum systems.
 Remember that as soon as we measure the quantum system the entangled state(or any individual state) will collapse into that measured outcome.
 >The property of changing probabilities in one part of an entangled(or correlated) system affecting another part due to quantum entanglement is unique to quantum mechanics and does not have a direct analog in classical, non-quantum correlated systems.
 So if there are two classical bits that are correlated and we apply some operation on the first classical bit, then that doesn't change the probability outcome of the other classical bit.
-But in case of quantum bit(qbit) applying some operation on the first qbit will change the probability outcome of the second qbit.
+But in case of quantum bit(qubit) applying some operation on the first qubit will change the probability outcome of the second qubit.
 We will discuss further about quantum entanglement in upcoming blogs.

 ### If two systems are correlated, does that mean measurement of one system depends on the other system?